Jefferson's Dissent in the Matter of HV, No. 06-0005 (Tex. Apr. 11, 2008)

 The precedent in this area is muddled,[1] but the Supreme Court’s directive seems relatively clear, and

-inquire about . . . possible representation” and H.V.’s statement that he “wanted his mother to ask for an
+“to inquire about . . . possible representation” and H.V.’s statement that he “wanted his mother to ask for

-request to speak to his father and statement that his father wanted him to have an attorney present “[did] not,
+s request to speak to his father and statement that his father wanted him to have an attorney present “[did]

-as a matter of law, constitute an unambiguous request for counsel”).
-The Court has enumerated examples of
+not, as a matter of law, constitute an unambiguous request for counsel”).
+The Court has enumerated

 The magistrate appropriately attempted to clarify H.V.’s ambiguous statement.
 Davis, 512 U.S. at 461

-for the interviewing officers to clarify whether or not he actually wants an attorney” but declining to adopt a rule
+practice for the interviewing officers to clarify whether or not he actually wants an attorney” but declining to

-requiring clarifying questions).
-She testified that, before administering the warnings, she asked the investigating
+adopt a rule requiring clarifying questions).
+She testified that, before administering the warnings, she

-that Detective Carroll was asking for him to make a statement and that he had essentially three options at that
+and that Detective Carroll was asking for him to make a statement and that he had essentially three

 Ass’t D.A.: Did you inform him he had the right to hire an attorney if he chose to do so?